hydro-informatics/hydro-informatics.github.io/get-started/geo.md

 ## Geospatial Analyses

-Geospatial analyses involve efficient code practices (e.g., with *Python*) and this is why detailed descriptions of geospatial data handling are embedded in the {ref}`sec-geo-python` chapter of this ebook.
+Geospatial analyses involve efficient code practices (e.g., with *Python*) and this is why detailed descriptions of geospatial data handling are embedded in the {ref}`sec-geo-python` chapter of this eBook.